Back to National Guide

 • Public liability insurance coverage

-• Familiarity with your electricity distributor's connection requirements
+• Familiarity with your electricity distributor's connection and metering requirements

-Avoid installers who quote without inspecting your switchboard first.
+A thorough installer will inspect your switchboard before quoting.
 The dedicated circuit and switchboard capacity check is the difference between an accurate quote and a surprise surcharge on the day.

 How We Calculate